Skip to main content

 This analytical writing course provides students a critical lens through which they can explore, through writing, debates about identity, language, and learning in higher education.
 In this course, students engage in critical thinking, reading, and writing practices necessary for success in the American academy.

-AWP 10 offered after Winter 2019 fulfills the undergraduate Diversity, Equity, and Inclusion Requirement (DEI).
-AWP 10R can also fulfills the DEI requirement.
+AWP-010 offered after Winter 2019 fulfills the undergraduate Diversity, Equity, and Inclusion Requirement (DEI).
+AWP-010R also fulfills the DEI requirement.
 These courses CANNOT be used to fulfill the ELWR.

 Students write about legal topics for a general audience.
 Students will examine the rhetorical strategies employed by various stakeholders in controversial Supreme Court cases.
 They will then weigh in, composing their own strategic arguments.
 Students will also make short multi-modal presentations to practice delivering what they have written.
 The intensive focus on writing and revising is especially useful for students who want to develop their writing.